lordpansar/lordpansar.github.io/_posts/2019-01-14-five-things-csharp.markdown

 I've created an empty interface, IMyPrettyInterface.
 The classes TypeA and TypeB are simple POCO classes, consisting of two properties each.
 Both of the classes implements IMyPrettyInterface.

-Normally it wouldn't be possible to pass instances of these two classes in the same collection, since the collection would have been forced to host only one type of object.
+Normally it wouldn't be possible to pass instances of these two classes into a generic collection.
+The other option would've been to initialize a list of type object.

 But by declaring a list of an interface, you can add any object that implements said interface to the collection.